oblac/jodd-site/doc/madvoc/4+results.md

 ~~~~~

 In above example, the action path for `hello()` method (if using defaults)
 is: `/foo.hello.html`.
-Result type is not specified.
-Result value is `ok`.
+Result name is not specified.
+Returned value is `ok`.
 So the result path is: `/foo.hello.html.ok`.

 Actions may also return `void` to trigger the default result
-type handler with empty result value.
+type handler with empty value.
 Returning `null` has the same
 effect.

 ### Full result path